playbenny/benny_manual/docs/blockipedia.md

 ### fx.mod.abl.vibrato
 - wrapper for the abl.dsp.vibrato. stereo in stereo out. only available in max 9.

+### fx.multi.conv.2d
+- Experimental, likely to change.
+Like convolution, but working with a set of impulse responses taken at many different signal levels.
+Surprisingly pleasant way of modelling 'weakly nonlinear' hardware saturation.

+- The default is to look up (and interpolate between) impulse levels based on the current sample value, but using an envelope here also sounds good.
+There's a second, very slow, rms env follower that you can feed in here too to add character.

+- As opposed to the multi.conv.1d block, this one loads a pair of impulses and lets you fade between them manually or driven by the signal or envelopes.

+- This block supports oversampling, which is recommended if you're getting more overdriven tones out of it.

+### fx.multiband.drive
+- Multiband drive, with isolator outputs.
+Based on multilayer transfer curves sampled from hardware processors.
+Made by Luke Abbott.

 ### fx.pitch.divider
 - an octave divider / sub oscillator generator inspired by the 4ms atoner